AnkeNiedermaier/design-modeling-tools-public/README.md

 They can be executed and used independend from each other.

 ## Installation
-The PythonPart **DesignANdModelingTools** can be installed directly from the Plugin Manager in ALLPLAN.
+The PythonPart **DesignAndModelingTools** can be installed directly from the Plugin Manager in ALLPLAN.

-Alternatively, the corresponding ***.allep** package can be downloaded from the [release page]((https://github.com/AnkeNiedermaier/design-modeling-tools-public/releases)). ***.allep** files are ALLPLAN internal setups that can be installed via drag and drop into the program window.
+Alternatively, the corresponding ***.allep** package can be downloaded from the [release page](https://github.com/AnkeNiedermaier/design-modeling-tools-public/releases). ***.allep** files are ALLPLAN internal setups that can be installed via drag and drop into the program window.

 At least the version 2026 is needed to install the PythonPart.